 Integrated communications involve and combine many functionalities in the same platform, and an excellent example of this is call recording.
 Apart from being user-friendly, solutions with built-in call recording save you time and money, because you do need to keep on managing and juggling from one platform/ application to another.

-Most call recording feature are not provided as a stand-alone platform, but as combined functionality to existing solutions.
+Most call recording features are not provided as a stand-alone platform, but as combined functionality to existing solutions.
 Therefore, your team gets authorized functionality, as internal integration and compatibility is already solved.

 Here are the main benefits of using a built-in call recording functionality: